 Ref.
 Recommendation Management Comment/ Agreed Action Responsible Officer/ Deadline benchmarking figures for NHS organisations MA 5 As a major contributor to the achievement of the targeted reductions appropriate engagement will be established with NWSSP Procurement Services (and formalised as appropriate).
-DHCW are members of the Welsh Government Transport and Procurement Workstream (led by NWSSP) which will be looking at reductions in Procurement emissions Complete MA 6 Proposed management/accountability structures should be fully implemented as intended within the DAPs.
+Complete MA 6 Proposed management/accountability structures should be fully implemented as intended within the DAPs.
 DHCW's Sustainability Strategy sets out the accountability structure for Decarbonisation Complete MA 7 Where decarbonisation falls within the existing environmental remit of committees/ meetings, it is important that an appropriate profile is set.
 Terms of Reference and agendas should be reviewed to ensure that sufficient focus is provided.
 The Audit and Assurance Terms of Reference confirm focus on Environmental Sustainability and the Decarbonisation Group Terms of Head of Corporate Services October 2022